babylonlabs-io/rollup-bsn-contracts/SPEC.md

    - Optionally ensure the new admin differs from the current admin

 3. **Storage Operations**: Update the admin address:
-   - Update the admin address
+   - Update the admin address using the cw-controllers Admin functionality
    - The new admin address from `admin` parameter replaces the current admin
-   - Emit appropriate event indicating the admin change
+   - Return success response

 ### 5.5.
 Contract State Storage